 Near Maybell in Moffat County, Colorado — The American Mountains (Southwest)

 Location.
-40° 28.999′ N, 108° 10.923′ W. Marker is near Maybell, Colorado, in Moffat County.
-Marker is on U.S. 40 west of County Highway 143, on the left when traveling west.
-Marker is located in a pull-out on the south side of the highway.
+40° 31.059′ N, 107° 59.384′ W. Marker is near Maybell, Colorado, in Moffat County.
+Marker is on U.S. 40 6 miles east of Lowell Street, on the left when traveling east.
+Marker and subject homestead are located near the pull-out and parking area on the north side of the highway.
 Touch for map.
-Marker is in this post office area: Maybell CO 81640, United States of America.
+Marker is at or near this postal address: 63345 US Highway 40, Maybell CO 81640, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 1 other marker is within 11 miles of The Johnson Homestead (approx. 10.4 miles away).
+At least 1 other marker is within 11 miles of this marker, measured as the crow flies.
+"I Do" Fire (approx. 10.4 miles away).

 Credits.
-This page was last revised on February 27, 2018.
-This page originally submitted on February 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 90 times since then and 21 times this year.
-Photos: 1, 2. submitted on February 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on November 8, 2019.
+It was originally submitted on February 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 143 times since then and 19 times this year.
+Photos: 1. submitted on February 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+2, 3, 4, 5, 6. submitted on February 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.